rwblickhan/11ty-rwblickhan.org/quotes.md

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 12

+> "When I was alive, I believed - as you do - that time was at least as real and solid as myself, and probably more so.
+I said 'one o'clock' as though I could see it, and 'Monday' as though I could find it on the map; and I let myself be hurried along from minute to minute, day to day, year to year, as though I were actually moving from one place to another.
+Like everyone else, I lived in a house bricked up with second and minutes, weekend and New Year's Days, and I never went outside until I died, because there was no other door.
+Now I know that I could have walked through the walls."

+- Peter S. Beagle, *The Last Unicorn*, Ch.
+12

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.